sst/guide/_chapters/add-the-session-to-the-state.md

 import React, { Component, Fragment } from "react";
 ```

 The `Fragment` component can be thought of as a placeholder component.
-We need this because in the case the user is not logged in, we want to render two links and to do this we would need to wrap it inside a single component, like a `div`.
+We need this because in the case the user is not logged in, we want to render two links.
+To do this we would need to wrap it inside a single component, like a `div`.
 But by using the `Fragment` component it tells React that the two links are inside this component but we don't want to render any extra HTML.

 <img class="code-marker" src="/assets/s.png" />And add this `handleLogout` method to `src/App.js` above the `render() {` line as well.